lalitsachan/lalitsachan.github.io/_posts/2019-07-09-Feature-Engineering.md

 https://explained.ai/rf-importance/
 ```

-Its a common feature of many tree based ensemble method (both bagging and boosting), feature importance , which can be used for quick feature selection .
+It's a common feature of many tree based ensemble method (both bagging and boosting), feature importance , which can be used for quick feature selection .
 But many sources failed to mention, where to draw the line.
 What level of feature importance should be set as cutoff , below which you can drop all the columns from further considerations .

 Truth is , people don't mention this because as such there is no fixed cutoff.
 And meaning of numeric value of feature importance can be data dependent.
 However a neat little trick can be used every time.
 You can add a random noise column as one of the features .
 Any column which gets its feature importance value below that, can be considered doing worse than white noise , which we know is not related to data and hence can be dropped.

-Here is a quick example using one of the pre loaded datasets in sklearn.
+Here is a quick example using one of the pre loaded datasets in sk-learn.

 ```python
 from sklearn.datasets import load_boston